LukeBirkett/study-planner/955G5_Applied_Natural_Language_Processing/REVISION.md

 **Tokens** are total number N of running words

-Tokens will be more than types

-Shakespeare: Tokens = 884k, Types = 31k
+Tokens will be more than types.
+For example in Shakespeare: Tokens = 884k, Types = 31k

 Herdan-Heaps Law: The larger the corpora, the more word types we find.
 According to HH law, the average type frequency in 1M word corpus is 30.

 But the frequency distribution of word types is not uniform or even normal.
 It is **Zipifan**.
 Half of all types will only occur once, hapax legomena.